 What I Did

 When it was time for me to start my research I wrote a list of questions I wanted to ask the women I would interview.
-I interviewed black women between the ages of twenty-one and forty and one guy “Afro Dude.”
+I interviewed black women between the ages of twenty-one and forty and one guy nicknamed “Afro Dude.”
 All my participants had natural hair.
 I wasn’t excluding women with straight, but more interested in women going through their natural hair journey.
-At first I stuck with my list of questions and when the person I would interview would drift away from my questions I would traffic them back to my original questions.
-I went back, and re-watched the first couple of interviews and I felt something was messing—their story.
+At first I stuck with my list of interview questions and when the participant would drift away from my questions I would strategically traffic them back to my original questions.
+However, when I went back and re-watched the first couple of interviews I felt something was missing—their stories.
 For my next interview I decided to let the conversation lead it self.
-That’s when I learned that sometimes you don’t have to be in controlled.
-The next few interviews I did, my participants opened up to me and instead of it being an interview it became a conversation together we joined the conversation about black women and natural hair, and it was then I heard their stories.
+That’s when I learned that sometimes you don’t have to be in control.
+The next few interviews I did, my participants opened up to me and instead of it being an interview it became a conversation.
+Together we had a conversation about black women and natural hair and it was then that I heard their stories.

 Just when everything seemed to be going right, I was reminded that learning is never easy.
-I was focused on what I needed to completely my thesis, which I thought was the story of these black women.
+I was focused on what I needed to complete my thesis, which I thought was the stories of these black individuals.
 I would only turn on the camera when it was time to conduct an interview.
 If I wasn’t doing an interview or uploading to the computer the camera was in the bag.
 My first mistake was not taking the time to properly learn my equipment.

 Mid January I grabbed my camera and headed to interview Charice (last name) at her home.
 It was around 1pm and the natural light was reflecting into her house so I didn’t use artificial light.
 The lighting appeared to be great.
 Afterwards I went to campus to import the interview to the computer, and when I played it back the footage was dark.
-This women took time out her busy schedule, I can’t possibly ask her for another interview and whose to say the second interview would be as good as the first.
+This woman took time out her busy schedule, I can’t possibly ask her for another interview and whose to say the second interview would be as good as the first.
 To think I would pick up the camera and do some sample recording, instead I did the same.
 Next I set up an interview with Wonderful Faison.
-This time her interview was in door with no natural light coming in.
+This time her interview was indoors with no natural light coming in.
 The room where we conducted the interview was bright and full of different colors.
-Like before all images appeared clearly through the lens.
-For this interview her face came out blurry.
+Like before all images appeared clear through the lens.
+However, for this interview her face came out blurry.

 If I had taken the time to learn my equipment I would have had more control over the lighting.
-I would have had a better understanding of how certain things work on the camera and could of prevented simple mistakes.
+I would have had a better understanding of how certain things work on the camera and could have prevented simple mistakes.
 Having a camera is like being in a relationship.
-The more time you spend with that individual the more you learn about them.
-Just like in a relationship when you fuck up, you have to find a way to make it right.
-With every mistake I would Google the answer and found some great video on editing in Final Cut Pro X.
+The more time you spend with that individual the more you learn about him/her.
+Just like in a relationship when you mess up you have to find a way to make it right.
+With every mistake I would Google the answer and found some helpful videos on editing in Final Cut Pro X.

 What I Learned